 About

-I’ve been drawn to photography ever since I was a kid, playing around with my dad’s ancient film cameras, his digitals from the 2000’s, and one day I decided to pick his camera up and put it to work in high school.
-It started with soccer games, which became basketball, track, rowing, and suddenly I wasn’t just shooting sports, I was shooting families, baby showers, and important moments to people.
+I’ve been drawn to photography ever since I was a kid, playing around with my dad’s ancient film cameras and his digitals from the 2000s.
+One day in high school, I decided to pick up his camera and actually put it to work.
+What started with soccer games turned into basketball, track, and rowing, and before I knew it, I wasn’t just shooting sports—I was capturing families, baby showers, and moments that truly matter to people.

-The essence of photography isn’t the art of action – it’s the art of observation – you need to understand the moment to capture it.
-So, when I pick up the camera, I’m always thinking about how to capture an experience beyond the single moment in front of me.
+To me, the essence of photography isn’t the art of action—it’s the art of observation.
+You have to understand the moment to fully capture it.
+So when I pick up a camera, I’m always thinking about how to capture an experience that goes beyond the single moment in front of me.